malthejorgensen/blagblogblag.com/_posts/2015-09-28-Flask-exception-as-push-notification.md

 layout: post
 title: Flask exception as push notification
 ---
-I'm currently working on a small project, a web service written in Flask.
+I'm currently working on a small project: a web service written in Flask.

 The service is currently at an early stage, and still so small that I want to be notified of every exception that happens in production.